cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 _Cobalt Staff_ members may help you manage the users in your organization.
 They may also help manage work on your pentests.

+## Compliance Audit

+As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether a Certification Practice Statement satisfies the requirements of a Certificate Policy and whether an organization adheres to its Certification Practice Statement.

+## Comprehensive Pentest

+A pentest performed for [security audit](#security-audit), [compliance audit](#compliance-audit), or customer attestation that includes comprehensive [reports](/platform-deep-dive/pentests/reports/) intended for external stakeholders.<!-- Learn more about [Comprehensive Pentests](/platform-deep-dive/pentests/pentest-types/). -->

 ## Environment

 In the context of a Cobalt pentest, you can specify one of three options for an environment: